 - Anti-Fingerprinting Tools – The EFF’s Cover Your Tracks tool can reveal how unique your browser fingerprint is.

 - VPNs with DNS Filtering – Most modern VPN providers, such as MullVad or NordVPN, offer settings that block known fingerprinting scripts using a DNS sinkhole, preventing tracking scripts from loading.
+In my view this is the most effective way to block fingerprinting without compromising your experience of using the web.

 What’s Next?